matthiasbeyer/diary/README.md

 2. Compile (requires ncurses):
     ```
-    make clean; make;
+    make
     ```

-3. Run the diary with the folder for the text files as first argument:
+3. Install the binary (optional):
     ```
-    ./diary ~/.diary
+    sudo make install
     ```

+   This will copy the binary to /usr/local/bin.
+To use a different path, change the `INSTALL_DIR` variable in the makefile.
+You can undo this with `sudo make uninstall`.

+4. Run the diary with the folder for the text files as first argument:
+    ```
+    diary ~/.diary
+    ```

+   Instead of this, you can also set the environment variable `DIARY_DIR` to the desired directory.
+If both an argument and the environment variable are given, the argument takes precedence.

    The text files in this folder will be named 'yyyy-mm-dd'.

-  (Optionally create an alias for convencience: `alias diary="~/.bin/diary ~/.diary")`

-4. Use the keypad or VIM-like shortcuts to move between dates:
+5. Use the keypad or VIM-like shortcuts to move between dates:

     ```
     e, Enter  Edit the current entry
-    t,        Jump to today
+    t         Jump to today

-    j         go forward by 1 week
+    j, down   go forward by 1 week
-    k         go backward by 1 week
+    k, up     go backward by 1 week
-    h         go left by 1 day
+    h, left   go left by 1 day
-    l         go right by 1 day
+    l, right  go right by 1 day

     g         go to the first date
     G         go to the last date